yiggzzz/Final-Project-/README.md

 ## Outcomes
 - The website will be able to determine whether or not a URL is phishing or legitimate.

 ## Software/Tools
-- Google Colab, Python, Deep Learning and Neural Networks
+- Google Colab, Python, Deep Learning and Neural Networks, Tableau and SQL

 yajaira was here
 Tanisha was here